-A data protection impact assessment represents an obligation under the EU Privacy Regulation in case of high risk data processing activities, but how and when shall it be done?
+A data protection impact assessment represents an obligation under the EU Privacy Regulation in case of high-risk data processing activities, but how and when shall it be done?

-As part of the series of blog posts on the major changes introduced by the EU Data Protection Regulation, here is an article on how the data protection impact assessment (DPIA) also know as privacy impact assessment (PIA), when it is mandatory and how it shall be run.
+As part of the series of blog posts on the significant changes introduced by the EU Data Protection Regulation, here is an article on how the data protection impact assessment (DPIA) also know as privacy impact assessment (PIA), when it is mandatory and how it shall be run.
 The topic is summarized in my video below in Italian as part of my videoblog Diritto al Digitale and in more detail in English in the article

 How can companies prove privacy compliance?

 The EU Data Protection Regulation requires to put in place

 “appropriate technical and organisational measures to ensure a level of security appropriate to the risk“